 // Phil K.

 Off Shore Medic and Dive Medic, Phil Keating is a highly regarded as a remote area safety operator by everyone who has worked with him or been trained by him.
-Phil served as Section Commander and Medic in a tier 1 Transport Regiment, responsible for pre-hospital care in remote locations on exercises and live ops across Europe and further afield, including Operation Granby (First Gulf War).
+Phil served as an Expedition Medic in Antarctic waters supporting scientific research, Section Commander and Medic in a tier 1 Transport Regiment, responsible for pre-hospital care in remote locations on exercises and live ops across Europe and further afield, including Operation Granby (First Gulf War).